shutterstock_1663900564_smaller

 Medicare Recommendations for Interviewing the Patient

-Medicare offers these tips for interviewing the patient and coding the patient's answer:
+Medicare offers these tips for interviewing the patient and coding the patient's answer to examine pain effect on sleep:

 Scenario 1